HypixelDev/PublicAPI/README.md

 ### Query Limitations
 The API server has a request limit of 120 queries per minute.
 Abuse of the API will lead to your API key being banned.

+If you require a higher limit than the above you can open a support ticket at https://support.hypixel.net and provide your use case and why you require a higher limit.

 ### Obtaining an API Key
 You can obtain an API key by joining ```mc.hypixel.net``` with a valid Minecraft account and running the /api command.
 You will then be assigned a unique key that is to remain **private**.